joepollastrini/March-Madness-Data/README.md

 1. Find list of teams in tournament and put into database
 2. Gather data for each team (ESPN, CBS, ???)
 3. Put all into one database
+4. Create one file/program that does all above, checks for data currently, saves file for viewing/data manipulation

 ## Improvements
 * Find better site for list of teams in each tournament (i.e. more consistent YoY)